IONIAN SCHOOL [Philosophy: 6th century BCE]

 See also: MOSADDEGH, Mohammad

-The U.S. imperialists, together with their junior partners including the British imperialists, have attacked Iraq twice in recent decades, in order to seize better control of its oil resources and to establish a military center for U.S. control of the whole Middle East.
-The second and larger war and invasion, also known as the Second Gulf War, began on March 20, 2003, and as of late 2011 it still continues, though with a much reduced level of fighting at the present time.
+The U.S. imperialists, together with their junior partners including the British imperialists, have attacked and invaded Iraq several times in recent decades, in order to seize better control of its oil resources and to establish a military center for U.S. control of the whole Middle East.
+The second and largest war and invasion, also known as the Second Gulf War, began on March 20, 2003, and finally more or less came to an end in late 2011.
+(However, it was then soon followed by yet another U.S. war in Iraq beginning around 2014, this time focused against the Islamic State (ISIS) forces.)

 The stated goal of this war by the American and British imperialists was to liquidate the threat to their interests posed by Iraqi leader Saddam Hussein’s supposed arsenal of “weapons of mass destruction” (chemical, biological and, “potentially” it was claimed, nuclear weapons).
 Despite exhaustive seaching, no such weapons or weapons programs were found in Iraq after the invasion, and it became obvious that this was a mere pretense, which perhaps the imperialists convinced themselves existed because they needed some excuse to invade Iraq.